GiveMe-A-Name/lsp-textdocument/README.md

 # `lsp-textdocument`

-A LSP text documents manager that map of text document.
+A LSP text documents manager that helps mapping of textual content.

 ## Introduction